The only thing wrong with fish is, so far as I’m concerned, its expense.

 The couscous salad with mussels

-The black rice salad with king prawns
+The emperor rice salad with king prawns

 the tartufi di mare (clams) and razor clams … eaten raw, with maybe a squeeze of lemon juice — only for the intrepid!

 a wintery treat: grapes, parmesan cheese and a drop of balsamic …

 rolls of aubergine/eggplant with tomato sauce and parmesan

 Boiled octopus topped with a little pesto and tomato.

 N.B. and P.S.
 Not that it matters but I would like to point out that the last three photos in this post were snapped in September.
 The reason I used them here is because I didn’t manage to photograph the same dishes on Christmas Eve … too busy getting on with the party!